 “We have a number of demonstration units and are world leading in much of what we do up north” in terms of biorefinery based on forest-sourced products or organic waste, said Tullin on the eve of leaving Sweden for Rio de Janerio.
 He added that he was “happy to be representing Bio4Energy” which has been intensifying its cooperation with SP since the autumn of 2011.

 “Our research activities are more integrated in the economy at large than in many other places”, Tullin said with reference to the bioenergy and biorefinery cluster in northern Sweden.

-Shift2Bio, the platform uniting 36 institutions in what Bio4Energy researchers hope will become an international graduate school, has a brand new website.
+Shift2Bio, the platform uniting 36 institutions in what Bio4Energy researchers The Shift2Bio profile design, created by Milan Vnuk of Luleå University of Technology.
+Courtesy of Shift2Bio. hope will become an international graduate school, has a brand new website.

 This comes in follow up to Bio4Energy researchers at the Luleå University of Technology (LTU), Umeå University and the Swedish University of Agricultural Sciences applying late April for funding to set up a graduate school to accommodate 50 doctoral students to be trained in the ins-and-outs of biorefinery research and development.
 That is, in activities to develop biorefinery and bioenergy based on forestry products or organic waste, which are the remit of Bio4Energy.